Arbitrarily Varying Wiretap Channels with Non-Causal Side Information at the Jammer: Proof of Theorem

+The extension from the standard \AVWC{} to the case where the jammer knows additionally the channel input is not trivial.
+When using standard proof techniques from the \AVWC , the jammer might be able to locate a channel input $x^n$ to a specific deterministic wiretap codebook $\mathcal{K}_n$.
+This automatically leads to the consideration of the deterministic code secrecy capacity of an \AVWC{} under the maximum error criterion.
+Even without secrecy constraints, this problem remains unsolved, \cite{Ahlswede1978,Noetzel2016}.
+To ensure that the confusion at the jammer with respect to the used codebook is sufficiently high, even if the channel input $x^n$ is non-causally known, we fulfill an additional requirement in contrast to the standard \AVWC .
+The used codewords $x^n$ occur in multiple codebooks $\mathcal{K}_{n,\mathcal{U}_n}$, where $\mathcal{U}_n$ is the set of codebooks containing $x^n$ as codeword.

-\begin{proof} For the prefixing we follow {\cite[Lemma 4 and its proof]{Csiszar1978}}, or {\cite[p.97, Addition of prefix channel]{Bloch2011a}} with slight modifications.
+We use random coding arguments as in \cite{Boche2019a} and generate random sets of deterministic wiretap codebooks.
+Note that we have to take into account that the jammer possesses non-causal knowledge about the channel input (and we allow knowledge of the messages, since we consider the maximum error), which results in a different error probability.
+For the prefixing we follow {\cite[Lemma 4 and its proof]{Csiszar1978}}, or {\cite[p.97, Addition of prefix channel]{Bloch2011a}} with slight modifications.
 In the original system model (Figure \ref{fig:SysMod}) the jammer knows the channel input $X_u^n$.
-If we concatenate a channel with the \AVWC , and call the prefix variable $\Psi_u^n$, then the jammer does not know the channel input $\Psi_u^n$ directly but an intermediate variable $X^{nk}$.
-However, we still can adopt the codebook generation and decoding regions according to the concatenated channels $\rho W^k$ and $\rho V^k$, respectively, with
+If we concatenate a channel with the \AVWC , and call the prefix variable $\Psi_u^n$, then the jammer does not know the channel input $\Psi_u^n$ of the concatenated channel but an intermediate variable $X^{n}$, which is in fact the channel input of the original channel.
+However, we adopt the codebook generation and decoding regions according to the concatenated channels $\rho W$ and $\rho V$, respectively, with